 Hungarian Culture Day in Debrecen – 2026

-The city leader explained that Hungarian Culture Day will conclude with a festive gala at the Csokonai National Theatre, where the audience can see the stage adaptation of Sándor Petőfi’s János vitéz.
-He noted that the theatre will premiere the production earlier that week, on Friday, so audiences will already have the opportunity to encounter the work.
-It was also mentioned that, as in previous years, the Debrecen Culture Foundation will award its scholarships on January 22, while the Ilona Várhalmi Prize will be presented for the second time on January 21, the day before Hungarian Culture Day.
+He added that the festivities will culminate in a gala at the Csokonai National Theatre, where audiences can enjoy the stage adaptation of Sándor Petőfi’s János vitéz.
+The production will premiere earlier that week, on Friday, giving theatre‑goers an early opportunity to experience the work.
+It was also announced that, as in previous years, the Debrecen Culture Foundation will present its scholarships on January 22, while the Ilona Várhalmi Prize will be awarded for the second time on January 21, the eve of Hungarian Culture Day.

-János Angi spoke, among other things, about the fact that Ferenc Kölcsey was connected to Debrecen in many ways, and that last autumn the poet’s collateral descendants donated three pipes to the museum that had been used by Kölcsey himself.
-In this context, he noted that it is very rare for an artifact to have not only literary and cultural significance but also aesthetic value.
+Museum Director János Angi spoke about Ferenc Kölcsey’s many ties to Debrecen, noting that last autumn the poet’s collateral descendants donated three pipes to the museum that had belonged to Kölcsey himself.
+He emphasized that it is exceptionally rare for an artifact to possess not only literary and cultural significance but also notable aesthetic value.

-The director mentioned that the Déri Museum will organize and open its third exhibition at Hungarian Cultural Institutes operating abroad, all of which are based on the Antal–Lusztig Collection.
-At the exhibition titled The Eight and the Activists, opening in Stuttgart, the public will be able to see 22 works by influential Hungarian fine artists, such as Béla Czóbel and Lajos Kassák.
-He added that, nationwide, the exhibition attracting the greatest public attention will be the partly memory-politics-focused exhibition titled Attila, opening at the Hungarian National Museum.
-The Déri Museum will also loan numerous artifacts from its archaeological collection to this large-scale exhibition.
+He also announced that the Déri Museum will curate and open its third exhibition at Hungarian Cultural Institutes abroad, each based on the Antal–Lusztig Collection.
+The exhibition The Eight and the Activists, opening in Stuttgart, will showcase 22 works by influential Hungarian artists such as Béla Czóbel and Lajos Kassák.
+He added that, on a national scale, the exhibition expected to draw the greatest public interest will be Attila, opening at the Hungarian National Museum, which partly focuses on memory politics.
+The Déri Museum will contribute numerous archaeological artifacts to this major exhibition.

 Programs Related to Hungarian Culture Day: